Activities with other organisations

 However, if activities prohibited by Girlguiding are happening at an event, it's fine to attend as long as guiding members don't join in with those activities.

-Search our activity finder to find out what qualifications instructors or Leaders need for activities that are happening at joint events.
+Search our Adventure for girls pages to find out what qualifications instructors or leaders need for activities that are happening at joint events.

-Girlguiding does not recognise Scout Association Adventurous Activity Permits as acceptable qualifications for any activity.
+Girlguiding does not recognise Scout Association Adventurous Activity Permits as acceptable qualifications unless it's for a joint activity as outlined in the Joint adventurous activities with Scouts and Girlguiding guidance.

 Criminal record checks

-There is a national agreement between Girlguiding and The Scout Association that members and volunteers of either organisation who are taking part in a joint activity or event don't need to complete the recruitment process for both organisations - including Disclosure and Barring Service (DBS) checks.
+There is a national agreement between Girlguiding and The Scout Association that members and volunteers of either organisation taking part in a joint activity or event don't need to complete the recruitment process for both organisations - including Disclosure and Barring Service (DBS) checks.
 This agreement is valid for all joint activities, residential events and joint units.

 All other volunteers aged 18 or over who are staying overnight at a residential event must have completed the recruitment and vetting procedure including a criminal records check.
-Non-member volunteers should be assigned the role of residential occasional helper on GO and undertake a criminal records check, find out more in our recruitment and vetting procedure.
+Non-member volunteers should be assigned the role of residential occasional helper on GO and have a criminal records check, find out more in our recruitment and vetting procedure.

 Residential events with other organisations